quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

     event_type:"set"|"expired"|"cancelled",

-    delta?:number // if event_type === "set": delta time in ms or us (see configuration) from this event's timestamp until when the timer will trigger
+    delta?:float // if event_type === "set": delta time in ms or us (see configuration) from this event's timestamp until when the timer will trigger
 }
 ~~~

 TODO: how about CC algo's that use multiple timers?
 How generic do these events
 need to be?
 Just support QUIC-style recovery from the spec or broader?

-TODO: read up on the loss detection logic in draft-27+ and see if this suffices
+TODO: read up on the loss detection logic in draft-27 onward and see if this suffices

 ### packet_lost
 Importance: Core